Configuration/Tuning (Mecanum Rover)

 These parameters are used to calculate the velocity setpoint in auto modes:

-3. RM_MISS_VEL_GAIN: The rover slows down when approaching a waypoint based on the angle between the line segment from the previous to current waypoint and current to next waypoint.
+RM_MISS_SPD_GAIN: The rover slows down when approaching a waypoint based on the angle between the line segment from the previous to current waypoint and current to next waypoint.
 How much the rover slows down can be tuned with this parameter:

 Path Following

-3. Steps 1 and 2 ensure accurate setpoint tracking, if the path following is still unsatisfactory you need to further tune the pure pursuit parameters.
+- If you are unsatisfied with the path following you need to further tune the pure pursuit parameters.

 Pure Pursuit Guidance Logic

-The desired yaw setpoints are generated using a pure pursuit algorithm: The controller takes the intersection point between a circle around the vehicle and a line segment.
+The desired bearing setpoints are generated using a pure pursuit algorithm: The controller takes the intersection point between a circle around the vehicle and a line segment.
 In mission mode this line is usually constructed by connecting the previous and current waypoint:

 The radius of the circle around the vehicle is used to tune the controller and is often referred to as look-ahead distance.

-The look ahead distance sets how aggressive the controller behaves and is defined as ld=vk.
-It depends on the velocity v of the rover and a tuning parameter k that can be set with the parameter PP_LOOKAHD_GAIN.
+The look ahead distance sets how aggressive the controller behaves and is defined as

 INFO